Click here to return to the main page

 However, in the end, the main result was that every Turing complete language is Gödel incomplete, so the definitive title introduced itself to me.

-Cantor's diagonal argument makes clear that the concept set is equivalent to the concept predicate: Each predicate defines a set by determining what is in and what is out of it.
+Cantor's diagonal argument makes clear that the concept set is equivalent to the concept predicate: Each predicate expresses a set by determining what is in and what is out of it.
 As we see in the paper, Gödel incompleteness theorem shows the limitations of this fundamental concept, which had been already questioned by Russell's paradox.

 In order to better compare Cantor (1891) with Gödel (1930), I have adapted the notation of Cantor's diagonal argument to conform to Gödel's incompleteness notation, except when I did not follow Gödel, which was only once: I prefer Rp(n) to his [R(p);n], where Rp is the p-th formalized predicate, and then Rp(n) denotes the formula which arises from Rp by substitution of n for the free variable of the predicate.